ubaldot/defrecs/README.md

 > Instead here, Component A limits to publish the message it wants to send and nothing more.
 > It is then from the serial port component that we shall subscribe to the outputs of component A and then perform internally all the operations to send data over the serial port.

-The anatomy of a component is the following:
-1. Bunch of *static variables* representing the component state `x`,
-2. *Init* function: to initialize the internal state, that is, our `x0`,
-3. *Step* function: a function that update the internal state and produces the outputs, which is our `f`,
-4. *publish_/subscribe_* methods to publish/subscribe the outputs and inputs `y` and `u`.

-This implies that the header files only contain the declaration of init function, step function, and the publish_/subscribe_ functions.
-It shall not contain anything more than that!
+This implies that the header files of each component only contain the declaration of the init function, the step function, and the publish_/subscribe_ functions.
+Stop!

 In this way it is easy to resemble "block diagrams" that are widely used in tools like Simulink.

-Finally, it is a good idea if each component has an associated prefix.
-That would help the navigation in the codebase.
+Finally, each component shall have an associated prefix to help the navigation in the codebase.
+In-fact, if we know the prefix of a subscribed signal, then we also know the publisher.
+Handy!

 ### Components execution:
 Components can be called: